johannes-titz/neobig5/README.md

 Open the .Rmd-files and run them to create all tables, figures and overviews (html).
 Note that knitting the Rmd-files will not rerun the simulations but use the cached simulations.
+If you want to rereun the simulations, you must remove the cache folders or specific files.

 ## More details

-There are three .Rmd files that produce simulations, tables and figures, one additional .Rmd file produces Figure 1.
+There are four .Rmd files that produce simulations, tables and figures, one additional .Rmd file produces Figure 1.

 WARNING: It can take very long to run the simulations on a normal PC.